 Photo by: Kaizen Architecture

-1. Consider smooth surfaces
+1. Consider Smooth Surfaces

 Textured and porous surfaces.
 They look awesome.
 And just as awesome.
 But really?
 They’re dirt traps and sinks.
 Whether they be walls, countertops, flooring, or what have you, textured surfaces have tiny crooks and crannies that dirt and dust love so much.
 And porous ones?
 These tend to be permanent homes to the first thing you spill onto them.